 The twins are my entire world.
 I have no husband or no boyfriend.
 They are literally all I have.
 I fight daily to be their voice and protection.
 From the moment I realized that my son might have challenges, I have advocated for him.
 I could not let my baby go into placement until I was sure I had given this everything that I got and I still had a little bit more to give.

-For several months, I let the thought of placement escape my mind for a bit.
+For several months, I let the thought of placement escape my mind a bit.
 I was still talking to homes and being proactive, but I was not ready to take that leap yet if the opportunity arose.
 Prince started a new medication, and it seemed to be working for the most part.
 But two events, in particular, let the thoughts creep back into my mind again.
 The first event was our trip to Costco with my mom.
 I had carefully assessed his mood before taking on this adventure, and I believed we would be okay.
 I was wrong.
-Prince had a full blown meltdown!
+Prince had a full-blown meltdown!

 He began walking up to strangers hitting them.
 He was screaming at the top of his lungs.
 It took about 30 minutes to fully get him out of the store and to the car.
 While I was a bit overwhelmed…I was used to this.
 My mother, however, was not.
 I viewed it as a blessing in disguise because I really needed her to see this for herself.
 I really needed her to understand why I cringed at the thought of taking my son to the grocery store with me.
 I needed her to understand how easy it is for me to lose sight of Prince when we were out in public.
-I needed for my mother to understand the prison me and Tiana were held captive to every single day.
+I needed for my mother to understand the prison me and Tiana were held captive in every single day.
 And this is the day I believe she finally understood what my cries were all about.
 She finally got it.

 The next event that took place had nothing to do with Prince at all.
 It was his sister Tiana.
 Tiana has been taking ballet classes since she was three years old.
 And in three years I have never been able to watch her practice in the studio because I had her brother.
-Prince and I would sit in the car the full hour while she practiced.
+Prince and I would sit in the car for the full hour while she practiced.
 She never seemed to mind this arrangement, and I always took for granted that she understood why mommy could not come in with her.
 Until one day my baby girl mustered up all the courage she could to ask me “Mommy can you come to watch me practice today?”

 For some reason, this simple request plagued me for days…because it was such a simple task.
 And I could not fulfill it for her.
 She often asked me such simple requests that are normal for a six-year-old child, but I couldn’t accommodate her.
 Tiana is a big dreamer!
 She wants our first real vacation to be in Paris.
 When we go downtown in Des Moines, she always calls it New York City, and I don’t have it in me to break her heart, not one more time.
 So I don’t.
 Instead, we look at the Empire State Building and pass by Broadway.